Sweden profile - Media

-TV is the most-popular medium.
-Public Sveriges Television's (SVT) main competitor is commercial network TV4.
-Sweden is home to the regional media giants Bonnier and the Modern Times Group (MTG).
+Sweden is a major force in Scandinavian media and is home to regional media giants Bonnier and Modern Times Group (MTG).

-By December 2011, around 8.4 million Swedes were online - more than 92% of the population.
+By December 2017, around 9.6 million Swedes were online - nearly 97% of the population (InternetWorldStats).

 - Aftonbladet - Stockholm-based daily